ovh/docs/pages/platform/ai/deploy_guide_02_getting_started/guide.en-gb.md

 #### Step 3: Assign compute resources

-An AI App needs compute resources to be deployed, from a minimum of one instance to a maximum of ten.
+An AI Deploy app needs compute resources to be deployed, from a minimum of one instance to a maximum of ten.
-Each instance will be billed based on the amount of running time, whether or not you use your AI App.
+Each instance will be billed based on the amount of running time, whether or not you use your AI Deploy app.

 Each node is composed of: